 The breed is strong, hardy, well adapted to a harsh climate, and also a good milker.
 The Milking Shorthorn is a medium-sized animal; the coat color mainly is red and sometimes a white or roan marking within the red body.
 The weight is 640-680 kg, and the bull’s weight is larger than the cow.
 Milking Shorthorn is adapted in all climatic conditions.
 The cow is docile and calm temperament.
 The cows produce about 7000 liters of milk in annual lactation of 305 days.

 7. American Milking Devon

-The American Milking Devon is a triple purpose breed used in the same pattern in milking, beef and draft purpose.
+The American Milking Devon is a triple purpose breed used in the same pattern in milking, beef, and draft purpose.
 The breed originated in Southern England and brought to western America in the 17th century.
 The American Milking Devon is the oldest beef breeds of cattle.

-The is good for meat production, very hardy, strong, good for milk and good for draught purpose.
+The is good for meat production, very hardy, strong, good for milk and good for draught purposes.
 The milk production capacity is very good, and from the pure herd, average milk production is around 5000-5500 liter, on an average of 23 liters daily.
 The milk fat is near about Jersey breed and ranges from 4.5 to 5.0 %.

-8. Normande Cattle
+8. Dairy Cattle Breeds: Normande Cattle

 The breed is medium to the large size where cows weight is average 700 kg, and bull’s weight is 1100 kg.
 They are easy to handle because of hardy, docile and calm temperament.
 The cow produces 6000 liters of milk in lactation and on average daily milk production is about 20 liters.
 The milk contains a high percentage of protein and butterfat.